albincorreya/ChromaCoverId/README.md

 Set of functions and methods to compute various chroma and audio similarity measures particularly for the task of cover song identification.

-It includes the python implementation of QMAX, DMAX cover song similarity measures as mentioned in the following papers.
+For the moment it includes the python implementation of QMAX, DMAX cover song similarity measures as mentioned in the following papers.

 * Serra, J., Serra, X., & Andrzejak, R. G. (2009).
 Cross recurrence quantification for cover song identification.
 New Journal of Physics.

 * Chen, N., Li, W., & Xiao, H. (2017).
 Fusing similarity functions for cover song identification.
 Multimedia Tools and Applications.

+[PS: This implementation is purely for research purposes]

 ## Setup